Skip Navigation

 We're here to talk about integrating infrastructure as code into a continuous delivery pipeline.
 We'll start by defining infrastructure as code then explain some of the problems it solves.

 Infrastructure as code (IaC) is the approach that takes proven coding techniques used by software systems and extends them to infrastructure.
-Later in the post, we’re going to cover in more detail what those techniques are.
+Instead of manual provisioning and ad-hoc configuration, IaC uses machine-readable configuration files to automate provisioning and manage IT infrastructure like servers, containers, and networks.
+Later in the post, we're going to cover IaC techniques in more detail.

 Before we get to what the actual techniques that comprise IaC are, it's important to cover some of the challenges and problems it's meant to solve.